Home > Eating In > By Course > Side Dishes > Creamy Southern Coleslaw

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

 1. Prepare the cabbage: Cut the red and green cabbages in half, from the top through the core, and then cut those halves in half again in the same direction.
 Remove the remaining core and then chiffonade two of the green cabbage quarters and one purple cabbage quarter (cut the cabbage into very thin slices 90 degrees to the layers).
-Add to a large mixing bowl.
+Add the shredded cabbage to a large mixing bowl and set aside while the other ingredients are prepped.

 3. Make the dressing: In a small mixing bowl combine the mayonnaise, apple cider vinegar, white distilled vinegar, honey, and celery seed and whisk until smooth and creamy.

-4. Serving: Combine the slaw and dressing and refrigerate for 30-45 minutes before serving.
-Creamy southern coleslaw is great as a side for BBQ, on tacos, or as a topping on a chicken or pulled pork sandwich.
+4. Serving: Combine the slaw and dressing and refrigerate for at least 30-45 minutes before serving.

 Recipe Tips and Notes

-• The salad and dressing should be combined 30-45 minutes prior to serving to allow the cabbage to soften and for the flavors to meld together.
+• The salad and dressing should be combined 30-45 minutes prior to serving, allowing the cabbage to soften and for the flavors to meld together.

 Frequently Asked Questions

-coleslaw in a small bowl being served as a side
+coleslaw in a bowl with a serving spoon.

 Creamy Southern Coleslaw